pb2323/Lumos/README.md

 ## Privacy and Ethical Considerations

 - **Closed Ecosystem**: Only registered family members are recognized.
-- **Consent-Based Model**: Recognition requires explicit consent.
 - **On-Device Processing**: Sensitive data stays local when possible.
 - **Dignified Experience**: Designed to assist, not surveil.

----

-## Contributing

-We welcome contributions to improve Lumos further.
-Please open an Issue or submit a Pull Request!

----

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---